Your privacy notice vs your app stack: the compliance drift problem

 How to catch drift before it catches you

-The fix isn’t to freeze your business — it’s to make the invisible visible on a regular basis.
-That means periodically checking three things: what tools currently process personal data, whether your privacy notice still reflects them, and whether each has a processor agreement on file.
+The fix isn’t to freeze your business — it’s to make the invisible visible on a regular cadence, not just at launch.

 Doing that by hand, across a stack that keeps changing, is exactly the chore that never gets done.
 It’s also what continuous, automated re-checking is for.
 GuardianStack’s free public check gives you the outside-in snapshot in about 30 seconds; the connected checks then track the operating layer — DPAs, consent records, retention, and privacy-notice completeness — and re-check as things change, so gaps don’t reappear quietly between manual reviews.